-Directive 2011/61/EU on Alternative Investment Fund Managers Inducements With respect to inducements ESMA advises that the following criteria shall be considered: AIFM should not be regarded as acting honestly, fairly and professionally in accordance with the best interests of the AIF if, in relation to the activities of collective portfolio management of AIFs, they pay or are paid any fee or commission, or provide or are provided with any non-monetary benefit, other than the following: (a) a fee, commission or non-monetary benefit paid or provided to or by the AIF or a person on behalf of the AIF; (b) a fee, commission or non-monetary benefit paid or provided to or by a third party or a person acting on behalf of a third party, where the AIFM can demonstrate that the following conditions are satisfied: (i) The existence, nature and amount of the fee, commission or benefit, or, where the amount cannot be ascertained, the method of calculating that amount, must be clearly disclosed to the investors of the AIF in a manner that is comprehensive, accurate and understandable, prior to the provision of the relevant service; (ii) The payment of the fee or commission, or the provision of the non-monetary benefit must be designed to enhance the quality of the relevant service and not impair compliance with the AIFM's duty to act in the best interests of the AIF. (c) proper fees which enable or are necessary for the provision of the relevant service, including custody costs, settlement and exchange fees, regulatory levies or legal fees, and which, by their nature, cannot give rise to conflicts with the AIFM's duties to act honestly, fairly and professionally in accordance with the best interests of the AIF.
-AIFM should be permitted, for the purpose of paragraph 1(b)(i), to disclose the essential terms of the arrangements relating to the fee, commission or non-monetary benefit in summary form, provided that the AIFM undertakes to disclose further details at the request of the investor and provided that it honours that undertaking.
-Fair treatment With respect to a fair treatment by an AIFM the advice proposes: Fair treatment by an AIFM requires (Option 2: " includes ") that no investor may obtain a preferential treatment that has an overall material disadvantage to other investors.
-ESMA states that is believes that fair treatment of AIF investors requires that no investor may obtain a preferential treatment that has an overall material disadvantage to other investors.
-Consequently, preferential treatment of one investor does not necessarily mean that it has an overall material disadvantage to other investors.
-However, if a preferential treatment has such an effect, it would be an unfair treatment and therefore not be allowed.
-In contrast, preferential treatment that has no overall material disadvantage to other investors is allowed if this is disclosed in the relevant AIF's rules or instruments of incorporation (Art.
-12(1)).
+Directive 2011/61/EU on Alternative Investment Fund Managers Inducements (Box 18) With respect to inducements , no changes have been made in the final report compared to the former consultation paper.
+ESMA still advises that the following criteria shall be considered: AIFM should not be regarded as acting honestly, fairly and professionally in accordance with the best interests of the AIF if, in relation to the activities of collective portfolio management of AIFs, they pay or are paid any fee or commission, or provide or are provided with any non-monetary benefit, other than the following: (a) a fee, commission or non-monetary benefit paid or provided to or by the AIF or a person on behalf of the AIF; (b) a fee, commission or non-monetary benefit paid or provided to or by a third party or a person acting on behalf of a third party, where the AIFM can demonstrate that the following conditions are satisfied: (i) The existence, nature and amount of the fee, commission or benefit, or, where the amount cannot be ascertained, the method of calculating that amount, must be clearly disclosed to the investors of the AIF in a manner that is comprehensive, accurate and understandable, prior to the provision of the relevant service; (ii) The payment of the fee or commission, or the provision of the non-monetary benefit must be designed to enhance the quality of the relevant service and not impair compliance with the AIFM's duty to act in the best interests of the AIF. (c) proper fees which enable or are necessary for the provision of the relevant service, including custody costs, settlement and exchange fees, regulatory levies or legal fees, and which, by their nature, cannot give rise to conflicts with the AIFM's duties to act honestly, fairly and professionally in accordance with the best interests of the AIF.
+2. AIFM should be permitted, for the purpose of paragraph 1(b)(i), to disclose the essential terms of the arrangements relating to the fee, commission or non-monetary benefit in summary form, provided that the AIFM undertakes to disclose further details at the request of the investor and provided that it honours that undertaking.
+Fair treatment (Box 19) With respect to a fair treatment by an AIFM the advice proposes: Fair treatment by an AIFM includes that no investor may obtain a preferential treatment that has an overall material disadvantage to other investors.
+ESMA gave up its former option as outlined in the consultation paper whereas fair treatment by an AIFM "requires" that no investor may obtain a preferential treatment that has an overall material disadvantage to other investors.
+ESMA reached this view because setting out a maximum harmonising definition of fair treatment will inevitably not enable competent authorities to comprehensively deal with all issues in which the actions of an AIFM are called into question on